Berkeley-CS61B/website-sp24/policies/incompletes/index.md

 ## Requesting an incomplete

-To request an incomplete, please fill out [this form](https://forms.gle/7WS1XB7jyfhz94Ew8) by **Friday, May 3rd (5/3) at 11:59pm**.
+To request an incomplete, please fill out [this form](https://forms.gle/7WS1XB7jyfhz94Ew8) by **Sunday, May 5th (5/5) at 11:59pm**.
 We will be processing incomplete requests on a rolling basis.

 {: .info}
 If you do not meet one of the requirements above, we will still review your request on a case-by-case basis.